joefreeman/quiver/docs/spec.md

 ## Functions

 Functions always have a single parameter and a result.
 The parameter is explicitly typed, and the result type is inferred.
+Optionally, the return type can be specified (e.g., `#int -> bin { ... }`), and will be validated at compile time.

 Functions are defined with `#... { ... }` syntax, where the first `...` is the type definition of the parameter, and the second `...` is the function body (a 'block'; see above).